 - Mow across the face of slopes; never up and down.
 Use extreme caution when changing direction on slopes. - Do not mow on excessively steep slopes.
 Poor footing could cause a slip-and-fall accident. - Mow with caution near drop-offs, ditches, or embankments.

 Starting the Engine

-- Hold the blade-control bar against the handle (A of Figure 12). - Pull the recoil-start handle lightly until you feel resistance, then pull it sharply, and allow it to return to the rope guide on the handle slowly (B of Figure 12).
+- 1. Hold the blade-control bar against the handle (A of Figure 13). - 2.
+Pull the recoil-start handle (B of Figure 13).